libre-logic/ansible-collection-librelogic/roles/docker_nginx/README.md

 docker_nginx
 =============

-This role deploy a [nginx](https://en.wikipedia.org/wiki/Nginx) Docker Swarm service meant to be used as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for other Docker services.
+This role deploys a [nginx](https://en.wikipedia.org/wiki/Nginx) Docker Swarm service meant to be used as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for other Docker services.
 It also allows generating [Let's Encrypt](https://en.wikipedia.org/wiki/Let's_Encrypt) SSL/TLS certificates.

 A docker [stack](https://docs.docker.com/engine/reference/commandline/stack/) running only the nginx service is created, along with an attachable 'nginx' network.
 Services from other stacks can attach to this network (it has to be declared as `external: true` in the application stack):